awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-securityhub-standard.md

 ## Properties<a name="aws-resource-securityhub-standard-properties"></a>

 `DisabledStandardsControls`  <a name="cfn-securityhub-standard-disabledstandardscontrols"></a>
- Specifies whether a control is enabled or disabled in a specified standard\.
+ Specifies which controls are to be disabled in a standard\.
 *Required*: No
 *Type*: List of [StandardsControl](aws-properties-securityhub-standard-standardscontrol.md)
-*Allowed values*: `DISABLED | ENABLED`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StandardsArn`  <a name="cfn-securityhub-standard-standardsarn"></a>